sjednac/aws-ssh-sync/README.md

 * Connect to one or more regions at once.
 * Filter EC2 instances by name.
 Useful for including relevant nodes only or for creating separate config sets for the same environment (e.g. use a different `User` for different nodes).
-* Identify hosts using tags or instance IDs.
-Index duplicates (e.g. in autoscaling groups) using instance launch time.
+* Identify hosts using tags or instance IDs:
+    * Index duplicates (e.g. in autoscaling groups) using instance launch time.
+    * Include a global name prefix and/or a region ID to identify the connection in a unique way.
 * Use public or private IPs.
 * Set various SSH params:
     * Skip strict host checking, if needed (e.g. internal autoscaling groups).